faithmawi/nhs-dev-docs/README.md

 1. Click on the **src** file
 2. Click the **"Create new file" button**
-3. Give your file an appropriate making sure to end this name with **.md**
+3. Give your file an appropriate name, making sure to end this name with **.md**

 ## Before you start writing